Course Number: 5116

 A lecture/laboratory course examining connections among earth systems, human society and nature.
 The primary focus will be on land, air, and water environments.
-This course will emphasize the development of science literacy and skills, including those needed for standardized testing.
+This course will emphasize the development of science literacy and skills, and includes preparation for graduation test requirements in Ohio.

 This course covers many of the same topics as Biology, but will begin with a review of fundamental biological concepts.
 Development of scientific literacy and lab skills will be emphasized and extensive standardized testing preparation will be included.
 This course fulfills the life science requirement for graduation, and includes preparation for graduation test requirements in Ohio.

 ANATOMY AND PHYSIOLOGY

 An in-depth lecture/laboratory examination of the structure and function of all human body systems.
 This course provides the student with an advanced knowledge of human health and is an elective of special interest to students considering any health care field.
 This course includes standardized testing preparation where applicable.

 Prerequisites: Freshmen who wish to take chemistry in their sophomore year must have 90% in Biology I, and 85% in Algebra I Honors or have an 90% in Algebra I CPI and Biology teacher recommendation.
 Sophomores and juniors need a biology credit, an Algebra I credit, and recommendation of their current science teacher or department chair.
 Chemistry is not recommended for students who have not successfully completed Algebra I.

 An examination of the following topics of chemistry: nomenclature, atomic theory, moles, periodic law, bonding, equation balancing, stoichiometry, gas laws, acid-base theory, solutions, equilibrium, and nuclear reactions.
 This course includes standardized test preparation where applicable.

 Course Number: 5621 Wgt.
 1.06